prwn90/instapicture/README.md

 # instapicture
-Instapicture isa web application like Instagram
+Instapicture i sa web application like Instagram
 With Python and Django :)